GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: System

+A procedural generator creates GEST specifications from the engine's capability registry: available episodes, points of interest, valid action chains, object types, and actor models.
+For each scenario it creates actors, builds per-actor action chains from the valid next-action sequences at each point of interest, synchronizes coordinated interactions and object exchanges through temporal constraints (before, after, same time), and moves random subsets of actors across regions.
+Because it only produces specifications the engine supports, every graph is executable by construction.
+Alternatively, an agentic layer derives GESTs from free text through tool calls validated by the same generator, so text-derived graphs inherit the same guarantee.
+This layer, makes the system, to our knowledge, the only one apart from neural video generators that takes free text as input and outputs video; program-driven simulators accept neither free text nor cross-actor temporal constraints.

-\textbf{II.
-Simulation execution.} Each generated GEST is passed to the simulation engine running within MTA (Multi Theft Auto)\footnote{https://multitheftauto.com} on GTA San Andreas.
-The engine parses the graph, validates requirements against available environments, grounds abstract entities to concrete 3D objects, resolves temporal constraints through Floyd-Warshall transitive closure \cite{allen1983maintaining}, and dispatches actions to actor handlers with automatic camera tracking.
-Full details of the validation, grounding, and orchestration stages are provided in \cite{anonymous2026tiny}.
+Each GEST is passed to the simulation engine running within MTA (Multi Theft Auto)\footnote{https://multitheftauto.com} on GTA San Andreas, chosen when the project began six years ago because MTA offered mature open-source scripting control over a complete shipped game world.
+Reusing its assets, animations, and interiors made a system of this scope feasible for a team of one.
+The engine validates requirements against available environments, grounds abstract entities to concrete 3D objects, resolves temporal constraints through Floyd-Warshall transitive closure \cite{allen1983maintaining}, and dispatches actions to actor handlers with automatic camera tracking.

+Corpus production runs unattended on a single 128GB workstation with 25 parallel virtual machines and a consumer GPU, at roughly 25 minutes per scenario and about 1TB per 1,000 videos.
+The architecture separates graph validation, entity matching, and temporal orchestration from concrete engine bindings, which supports porting to backends such as GTA V, Unreal, Unity, or any environment with programmatic control over actors and objects.

-\textbf{III.
-Artifact collection.} During simulation, the system captures frame-aligned multi-modal annotations.
-A spatial relation collector queries the 3D position and rotation of every entity at each frame and computes pairwise relations between all entity pairs: Euclidean distance, relative direction, and angular offsets.
-Each entity retains its story-level identifier from the input GEST.
-In parallel, an event-frame collector records the exact frame at which each GEST event begins and ends.
-The system is open for extension to additional artifacts such as instance segmentation (preliminary results available already\cite{anonymous2026tiny} and provided as is with the corpus without guaranteeing technical validation at this time), depth, pose.
+During simulation, a spatial relation collector queries the 3D position and rotation of every entity at each frame and computes relations between all entity pairs (Euclidean distance, relative direction, angular offsets), each entity retaining its scenario-level identifier from the input GEST.
+An event-frame collector records the exact frame at which each event begins and ends.
+The current system also produces instance segmentation, depth, and pose, with the segmentation released alongside the corpus.